hemidactylus/flaskbiblio/README.md

 > in the two `addreplace` calls, when updating: the list of attributes must be cleverly handled instead
 > of doing, as is done now, a lot of explicit member copies.

-MoreStats
-> More advanced statistics (all transactionally handled) in the logged users' homepage.
-> E.g. book breakdown per genre, or percentage and number of books that are out,
-> per house and overall
-> Stats are handled in a bundle-function that computes pairs of (stat_id,delta)
-> and a uniform function that applies them.
-There's one such function for book-addreplace
-> and one for author-addreplace.
-> Statistics are rows with name, description, value, but how to group them smartly
->   (e.g. nbooks is overall, but books-per-genre is a list of rows to be grouped, and so on)

 SimilaritySlider
 > The threshold for author/book similarity can become a slider one day.